comorment/ldpred2_standalone/README.md

 ## Description of available containers

-* ``ldpred2.sif`` - a minimal Singularity container with R and RStudio based on [rocker/r-ver](https://rocker-project.org/images/versioned/r-ver.html), [Python](https://python.org) with some common numerics and plotting packages, [PLINK](https://www.cog-genomics.org/plink/) version 1.9 and 2.0, and [PRSice-2](https://choishingwan.github.io/PRSice/), and R dependencies for running PGS using [LDpred2](https://privefl.github.io/bigsnpr/articles/LDpred2.html).
+* ``ldpred2.sif`` - a minimal Singularity container with R and RStudio based on [rocker/r-ver](https://rocker-project.org/images/versioned/r-ver.html), [Python](https://python.org) with some common numerics and plotting packages, [PLINK](https://www.cog-genomics.org/plink/) version 1.9 and 2.0, and [PRSice-2](https://choishingwan.github.io/PRSice/), and dependencies for running PGS using [LDpred2](https://privefl.github.io/bigsnpr/articles/LDpred2.html).

 ## Using

-Please refer to the scripts and README files in [scripts](https://github.com/comorment/ldpred2_standalone/tree/main/scripts/) directory for usage
+Please refer to the scripts and README files in the [scripts](https://github.com/comorment/ldpred2_standalone/tree/main/scripts/) directory for usage

 ## Software versions

 This [table](https://github.com/comorment/ldpred2_standalone/tree/main/docker#ldpred2sif) contains the list of tools included in the different Dockerfile(s) and installer bash scripts for each container.
 Please keep up to date when pushing new container builds:

-## Building/rebuilding containers
+## Pulling/Building/rebuilding containers

 For instructions on how to build or rebuild containers using [Docker](https://www.docker.com) and [Singularity](https://docs.sylabs.io) or [Apptainer](https://apptainer.org) refer to [`<ldpred2_standalone>/docker/README.md`](https://github.com/comorment/ldpred2_standalone/blob/main/docker/README.md).